-Your boat is typically equipped with a full array of electronics, fuel injected engines, stereo amplifier, spreader lights or other accessories that consume a significant amount of DC electrical power.
+Your boat is typically equipped with a full array of electronics, fuel injected engines, stereo amplifier, spreader lights and could be equipped with a SeaKeeper or other accessories that consume a significant amount of DC electrical power.
 All outboard engine charging systems are designed to provide maximum electrical output at or above cruising RPM.
 The electrical output from the charging system is considerably less at idle or trolling speeds.

-Depending on the optional equipment and electronics installed on your boat, there may be times when the charging systems on your engines will not be able to meet the DC electrical power demand if too many accessories are activated while the boat is operating at idle or trolling speeds.
-Consequently, POWER MANAGEMENT PRACTICES may need to observed at slow speeds.
+Depending on the optional equipment and electronics installed on your boat, there may be times when the charging systems on your engines will not be able to meet the DC electrical power demand if to many accessories are activated while the boat is operating at idle or trolling speeds.
+Consequently, POWER MANAGEMENT PRACTICES may need to observed at slow speeds, particularly if your boat is equipped with a full electronics package and a SeaKeeper.

 The house battery system is designed to provide several hours of reserve capacity, which is adequate for most situations.
 However, you should be aware of the load each of your DC accessories draw and make sure you don't overload the capacity of the charging system for extended periods while operating the boat below cruising speed.
 Always monitor the volt meters while operating at slow speeds and turn off unnecessary equipment that draw high amperage loads if the volt meters indicate that the voltage in the batteries is below 12 volts.
-If necessary, reduce the electrical load by turning off or alternating the use of high draw DC accessories such as radar units, stereo, spreader lights, etc.
+If necessary, reduce the electrical load by turning off or alternating the use of high draw DC accessories such as the SeaKeeper, radar units, stereo, spreader lights, etc.